Minh-Chien Trinh (Ph.D)

 Jeonbuk National University, Jeonju, South Korea

-Minh-Chien Trinh has been working as a Research Assistant Professor (Faculty member) at the Division of Mechanical System Engineering, Jeonbuk National University, South Korea since 04/2021.
+Minh-Chien Trinh has been working as a Research Assistant Professor at the Division of Mechanical System Engineering, Jeonbuk National University, South Korea since 04/2021.
 From 09/2020 to 03/2021, Minh-Chien Trinh worked as a Postdoctoral Researcher at the same division within a Brain Korea project (BK21) namely “Development of a virtual system to predict physical and chemical properties for DNA nanostructures“, funded by the National Research Foundation of Korea (NRF).
 Prior to that, Minh-Chien Trinh received the Doctorate degree in Structural Engineering after completing an integrated Master’s and Doctorate program (started in 03/2017) at Department of Civil and Environmental Engineering, Sejong University, South Korea in 08/2020.
 In 03/2015, he received the Bachelor of Engineering at Department of Civil Engineering, National University of Civil Engineering, Hanoi, Vietnam.

 Simultaneously, Minh-Chien Trinh is working on DNA nanotechnology, specifically top-down computational designs of scaffolded DNA origami.
-The conformation of DNA nanostructures designed from the developed tools are verified with molecular dynamics (MD) and TEM/AFM images from practical synthesis and experimental setups.
+The conformation of DNA nanostructures designed from the developed software are verified with molecular dynamics (MD) and TEM/AFM images from practical synthesis and experimental setups.

 Initially, this website is the result of a personal challenge to create and maintain a website by himself.
 Later on, it serves as a medium for sharing his thoughts and research activities, and for interacting with interested researchers.
 He believes that by openly discussing about scientific ideas, good results would certainly come.